 That means you no longer need to wait for that elusive year-end bonus before you even consider straightening your teeth.

-But just how affordable is it, you ask?
+But just how pocket-friendly is it, you ask?
 Well, for your reference:

 - Conventional braces in Malaysia – cost up to RM 18,000